alifzl/kedro-docs/training_docs/04_dependencies.md

 ### Add and remove project-specific dependencies

-The dependencies above may be sufficient for some projects, but for the spaceflights project, you need to add a requirement for the `pandas` project because you are working with CSV and Excel files.
+The dependencies above may be sufficient for some projects, but for many other projects, you'll be need adding a requirement for the `pandas` project because you are working with CSV and Excel files.
 You can add the necessary dependencies for these files types as follows:

 ```bash
 pip install kedro[pandas.CSVDataSet,pandas.ExcelDataSet]